-Buying advice and the tools you need
+Buying advice and the tools you need for laminate flooring installation

-The flooring we’re using is similar to snap-together plastic laminate floors except that it has a surface layer of real wood.
+The flooring we’re using for installing laminate flooring is similar to snap-together plastic laminate floors except that it has a surface layer of real wood.
 The 5/16-in. thick flooring has specially shaped tongues and grooves that interlock to form a strong tight joint without glue or nails.
 Once assembled, the entire floor “floats” in one large sheet.
 You leave a small expansion space all around the edges so the floor can expand and contract with humidity changes.

-Prep the room for the new flooring
+Prep the room for laying laminate flooring

 Make sure your floor is dry.
 Don’t lay this type of floor over damp concrete or damp crawlspaces.
 Check all concrete for excess moisture.
 As a starting point, use the plastic mat test shown in Photo 1.
 Even though some manufacturers allow it, professional installers we spoke to advised against installing floating floors in kitchens, full or three-quarter baths, or entryways, all areas where they might be subjected to standing water.

-Then prepare your room for the new flooring.
+Then prepare your room for the new laminate flooring installation.
 You have to make sure the existing floor is smooth and flat before installing a floating floor overtop.
 Clear the old floor, then smooth it by scraping off lumps and sweeping it.
 If you have wood floors, now’s the time to fix squeaks and tighten loose boards by screwing them to the joists with deck screws.
 Check the floor with an 8-ft. straightedge and mark high spots and depressions.
 Sand or grind down ridges and fill low spots (Photo 2).
 Most manufacturers recommend no more than 1/8-in. variation in flatness over an 8-ft. length.

 Allowing the floor to expand and contract freely is critical.
 Leave at least a 3/8-in. expansion space along the edges.
 You can hide the gap under the baseboards or leave the baseboards in place and cover the gap with base shoe molding or quarter round as we did.
 Cover the expansion space at openings or transitions to other types of flooring with special transition moldings (Photo 13).
 Buy these from the dealer.